 Safety Critical System refers to a system where the safety of everyone directly or indirectly affected by the system is paramount.
-Functionality and Accuracy takes a lower priority compared to the safety of the users.
+Functionality and Accurate takes a lower priority compare to the safety of the users.
 Most medical, construction and oil rig systems are safety critical system.

-Many organizations today require a combination of these systems; as such you may have a business mission critical system, a business safety critical system, etc.
+Many organizations today require a combination of the above as such you may have a business mission critical system, a business safety critical system, etc.